PHOTOGRAPHY EQUIPMENT

 Voigtlander 40mm f1.4 MC VM with adapter for film work

-Canon 500mm f/4 IS EF lens
+Canon 500mm f/4 IS EF lens for motorsports

-DJI Drone
+DJI Drones

-Audio recorder
+Audio recorders

-For flash, the Profoto and Godox portable lighting systems have proven reliable for studio shots and moving subjects outdoors.
-They work, as long as they are hand carried to a temperate location.
-All flashes can fail, just like flash cards and external hard drives.
+For flash, the Profoto portable lighting system has proven reliable for studio shots and moving subjects outdoors.
+All flashes can fail, just like memory cards and external hard drives, so I also carry two, plus a spare flash tube.
+The lighting kit also includes C-stands, reflectors, gels and a variety of modifiers and soft boxes.

-Spare bodies include two Canon MK IIIs.
+Spare bodies include (2) Canon 5D MK IIIs.
 Spare lenses include a Canon 24mm f/1.4 II, 35mm f/2 IS II, 50mm f/2.5 Macro lens and a Leica 80mm f/1.4 R lens with adapter.
 My filming assistants also have access to a dozen extra lenses from my 15mm fisheye to 180mm telephoto.
 More options for manual focus video include 21mm f/1.4, 28mm f/2, 35 f/1.4, and 50mm f/1.1 lenses.

 Photography equipment is simply a tool.
 Seeing and having something to say are MUCH more important.
 That said, I look for gear that is of the highest quality, easy to use, and has characterful rendering.

-After the shoot, the used digital cards stay in a secure holder inside a zippered vest pocket on my person.
+After the shoot, the used digital memory cards stay in a secure holder inside a zippered vest pocket on my person.
 As soon as I return to my hotel, the RAW files are backed up on my computer, Dropbox, and at least one hard drive.
 All drives are kept in different locations, or one is FedExed home.
 I love what I do, but I’ve also learned not to assume anything.

 P.S.
-My kit for vacationing and personal work is a digital Leica camera, usually the Leica Q with its 28mm f/1.7 Aspherical lens and an M9 with a 50mm f/2 Summicron.
+My kit for vacationing and personal work is a digital camera, usually the Leica Q with its 28mm f/1.7 Aspherical lens and an Leica M9 with a 50mm f/2 Summicron.
 This is for pure seeing, shooting slowly and deliberately.